Amart85/healthcare_bot_kore.ai_hackathon/README.md

 skeleton /limited prototype is being submitted for phase-2 of this hackathon.

-Full functional prototype will be submitted in final phase-3.
+Fully functional prototype will be submitted in final phase-3.
 ==============================================